 pride in one’s self-identity and values based on one’s culture and shared

-constantly seeking to improve his lot and that of his compatriots, is open to
+seeking to improve his lot and that of his compatriots, is open to advice and

-advice and suggestions, and welcomes criticism.
-Patriotism is concerned with
+suggestions, and welcomes criticism.
+Patriotism is concerned with the concrete,

 Nationalism is very much like compensatory, malignant narcissism.
 It rears its head when people stop being patriots, when they are rendered by circumstances (usually of their own making) ashamed of who they are: Nazi Germany comes to mind.
 Nationalism is exclusionary and oppositional: the nationalist’s sense of self-identity and self-worth depends on the aggressive belittlement and devaluation of other collectives (other nations, minorities, ethnic groups, or religions.)
 The nationalist regards every hint of criticism of “his” nation as an act of violence.
 Though he volubly professes to an ardent love of his “Volk”, the nationalist is mostly concerned with the abstract and the elitist: megalomaniacal, grandiose fantasies of a utopian future occupy his time, not the concrete, or the here and now.